 Regroup When You Arrive Back Home

-Most babies will experience a little bit of sleep regression when we travel for the holidays and that is normal.
-My book, Good Night, Sleep Tight, can remind you of the steps of The Shuffle so you can gently yet quickly get right back on schedule.
+Most babies will experience a little bit of sleep regression during and after holiday travel, and that is normal.
+My book, Good Night, Sleep Tight, can remind you of the steps of The Shuffle so you can gently — yet quickly — get back on schedule.

 As soon as you are home you can get right back to your normal bedtime routine and within a few days you should be back where you were before your trip.